vilari-mickopf/praise-the-run.nvim/README.md

     }
 })
 ```
-Runner function is taking two arguments, the root path and provided arguments.
-Function should always return command that should be run, represented as a string.
+The runner function takes two arguments: the root path and the provided arguments.
+It should always return the command to be run, represented as a string.

 #### Add custom support for other languages

-You configure languages that are not support. <lang> should match output of `:echo &filetype` for desired file type.
+You configure languages that are not support. `<lang>` should match the output of `:echo &filetype` for desired file type.
 ```lua
 require('praise-the-run').setup({
     languages = {